FOSD/FOSD2018/pages/index.md

 ## Schedule
 The meeting will run from June 3 (1pm) until June 6 (evening) and includes a social event on June 5 (afternoon).
 We will release the exact presentation order at the workshop itself.

-Meeting room for June 5th:
-EL 43 in the Edit Building

 {% for conf_day in site.data.schedule %}
 #### Schedule {{ conf_day.day | date: "%A, %b %e" }}
 Address: **{{conf_day.address}}**